rakhimov/scram/doc/probability_analysis.rst

     unknown or unpredictable.

 **Lambda-model or Exponential with Two Parameters**
-    The probability that a primary event will occur within a given period of time (t).
+    The probability that a primary event will occur within given time (t).
     Appropriate for events within systems that are continuously operating and have a known probability of failure during a unit time period (:math:`\lambda`).
 The event probability is equal to

     .. math::